This article is an advertisement feature by American Express

 You can also earn up to 30,000 bonus Avios per calendar year if you spend £60,000 (an average of £5,000 per month) on the Card.
 You also earn bonus On Business Points when you buy qualifying British Airways flights on the Card.

-The sign-up page is here (click ‘Join On Business’ in the menu bar).
+The On Business sign-up page is here.
 If you are signing up, you will qualify for a special sign-up bonus of triple points for your first six one-way flights within 12 months of joining.

 If you say on your application form that you were referred by member OB10171896 then you receive 1,500 bonus On Business points after crediting your first flight.
 (And so do I, so thank you.)